opencompl/xdsl-autotuning-paper-experiments/README.md

 We have a CI script that publishes a new version of Docker automatically when a commit in `main` is tagged with a tag like `v1.2.3`.
 So far we've used 0ver (just incrementing the minor version, `v0.1.0`, `v0.2.0`, etc.).

+## Configuring Machines

+### Disabling Frequency Switching

+It's important for the cores to have predictable frequencies for a given target.

+On the tower:

+- reboot computer and press del to go into BIOS
+- Advanced Settings
+  - Ai Tweaker
+    - Disable CPU Core Performance boost
+    - Set Ai overclock TUner to Manual